Written by: John Dalton

 Contact Our Law Office Today

 If you are an employee dealing with sexual harassment in the workplace, you are under an unfair burden.
 At the Law Office of John Dalton, we take that burden from you and skillfully fight to recover everything you deserve from your employer.
-John Dalton has been in practice for over 20 years, and he has won tens of millions on behalf of mistreated employees.
+John Dalton has been in practice for over 20 years and has won tens of millions on behalf of mistreated employees.
 Do not hesitate to contact us if you need help.
 We are available online, or you can call us at 858-720-8422 to schedule a consultation.

 “I highly respect John and his dedication and integrity.
 You will not be disappointed.”
 John Dalton went to work for me and delivered great results.
 I wasn’t sure what to do and when I found John, he explained everything nicely and he was able to get me the settlement I truly deserved.
 He was easy to work with and I always felt like I was kept in the loop - it was really fantastic service all around. - Steve K.